Kenai River Sockeye Salmon Fishing

 Let's Go Fishing!

 By now you've probably realized that fishing the Kenai River is something you don't just want to do but you have to do!
-We'd love to do with you.
-This article should give you some insight into what fishing the Kenai River for king salmon is like, how we use biology, river conditions, gear and tackle, regulations, boats, and more to target these amazing fish.
+We'd love to do it with you.
+This article should give you some insight into what fishing the Kenai River for sockeye salmon is like, how we use biology, river conditions, gear and tackle, regulations, boats, and more to target these amazing fish.

 You likely still have lots of questions and we'd be happy to answer them.
 Give us a call!